ember-fastboot/ember-cli-fastboot/README.md

 `fastboot.request` which exposes details about the current request being handled by FastBoot

+### Delaying the server response

+By default, FastBoot waits for the `beforeModel`, `model`, and `afterModel` hooks to resolve before sending the response back to the client.
+If you have asynchrony that runs outside of those contexts, your response may not reflect the state that you want.
+To solve this, the `fastboot` service has `deferRendering` function that accepts a promise.
+It will chain all promises passed to it, and the FastBoot server will wait until all of these promises resolve before sending the response to the client.
+These promises must be chained before the rendering is complete after the model hooks.
+For example, if a component that is rendered into the page makes an async call for data, registering a promise to be resolved in its `init` hook would allow the component to defer the rendering of the page.

 ### Cookies

 You can access cookies for the current request via `fastboot.request`